-Psychological support and social reintegration / inclusion

-142. At the Nairobi Summit, it was agreed that relevant States Parties would "develop capacities to meet the psychological and social support needs of mine victims, (...)."28 The States Parties continue to understand psychological support and social reintegration/inclusion as being activities that assist mine survivors, and the families of those killed and injured, to overcome the psychological trauma of a landmine explosion and promote social well-being.
-Appropriate psychological and social support has the potential to make a significant difference in the lives of mine victims.
+Ending the suffering caused by anti-personnel mines: Nairobi Action Plan 2005-2009, APLC/CONF/2004/5, the lives of mine victims.
 The States Parties have come to understand that psychological support, including peer support, is necessary in the immediate aftermath of the accident and may be needed at different times throughout the lifetime of the survivor.

-143. In 2004, a profound challenge that many relevant States Parties faced was the need to increase national and local capacities to provide services.
-In 2005, in INSERT NUMBER relevant States Parties there were no known psychological and social support services.
-By the Second Review Conference, INSERT NUMBER relevant States Parties had reported that psychological and social support services, with well-trained personnel in well-equipped facilities, are available and accessible to mine victims, INSERT NUMBER reported that services are available and accessible but are limited by a lack of resources, and INSERT NUMBER reported an infrastructure services but it is experiencing serious disruption and/or shortages or is otherwise weak.
-In INSERT NUMBER relevant States Parties there continues to be no known psychological and social support services.

-144. In 2005, in INSERT NUMBER relevant States Parties there were no known culturally appropriate guidelines on good practice in the provision of psychological and social support.
-By the Second Review Conference, INSERT NUMBER relevant States Parties had reported that culturally appropriate guidelines on good practice in the provision of psychological and social support have been developed and implemented, INSERT NUMBER reported that guidelines have been developed but implementation is limited by a lack of resources, and INSERT NUMBER reported that guidelines have been developed but not implemented.
-In INSERT NUMBER relevant States Parties there continues to be no known culturally appropriate guidelines.

-145. In 2005, in INSERT NUMBER relevant States Parties there were no known training for psychiatrists, psychologists and/or social workers in the country.
-By the Second Review Conference, INSERT NUMBER relevant States Parties had reported that appropriate training for psychiatrists, psychologists and/or social workers is available, INSERT NUMBER report that training is available but its effectiveness is limited by a lack of resources, and INSERT NUMBER report that training is available but is inadequate to meet the needs.
-In INSERT NUMBER relevant States Parties there continues to be no known training available in the country.

-146. The States Parties have come to understand that efforts to provide psychological and social support should take full advantage of the fact that mine victims themselves are resources who can act as constructive partners in programmes.
-In 2005, in INSERT NUMBER relevant States Parties there were no known peer support programmes.
-By 2009, INSERT NUMBER relevant States Parties report peer support programmes that are available and accessible to mine victims and other persons with disabilities, INSERT NUMBER report that programmes are available but are limited by a lack of resources, and INSERT NUMBER report that programmes have been developed but are experiencing serious disruption and/or shortages or are otherwise weak.
-In INSERT NUMBER relevant States Parties there continues to be no known peer support programmes.
+- 143. In 2004, a profound challenge that many relevant States Parties faced was the need to increase national and local capacities to provide services.
+In 2005, in [...] relevant States Parties there were no known psychological and social support services.
+By the Second Review Conference, [...] relevant States Parties had reported that psychological and social support services, with well-trained personnel in well-equipped facilities, are available and accessible to mine victims, [...] reported that services are available and accessible but are limited by a lack of resources, and [...] reported an infrastructure services but it is experiencing serious disruption and/or shortages or is otherwise weak.
+In [...] relevant States Parties there continues to be no known psychological and social support services. - 144.
+In 2005, in [...] relevant States Parties there were no known culturally appropriate guidelines on good practice in the provision of psychological and social support.
+By the Second Review Conference, [...] relevant States Parties had reported that culturally appropriate guidelines on good practice in the provision of psychological and social support have been developed and implemented, [...] reported that guidelines have been developed but implementation is limited by a lack of resources, and [...] reported that guidelines have been developed but not implemented.
+In [...] relevant States Parties there continues to be no known culturally appropriate guidelines. - 145.
+In 2005, in [...] relevant States Parties there were no known training for psychiatrists, psychologists and/or social workers in the country.
+By the Second Review Conference, [...] relevant States Parties had reported that appropriate training for psychiatrists, psychologists and/or social workers is available, [...] report that training is available but its effectiveness is limited by a lack of resources, and [...] report that training is available but is inadequate to meet the needs.
+In [...] relevant States Parties there continues to be no known training available in the country. - 146.
+The States Parties have come to understand that efforts to provide psychological and social support should take full advantage of the fact that mine victims themselves are resources who can act as constructive partners in programmes.
+In 2005, in [...] relevant States Parties there were no known peer support programmes.
+By 2009, [...] relevant States Parties report peer support programmes that are available and accessible to mine victims and other persons with disabilities, [...] report that programmes are available but are limited by a lack of resources, and [...] report that programmes have been developed but are experiencing serious disruption and/or shortages or are otherwise weak.
+In [...] relevant States Parties there continues to be no known peer support programmes.